alxstan22/openshiftflaskapp/README.md

 # OKD Flask App
-Learn how to deploy applications in the OKD, the open source community version of OpenShift, locally.
-Below are instructions on how to configure an OKD environment in order to deploy this Flask app and many other applications on a containerization platform.
+Learn how to deploy applications in the OKD, the open source community version of OpenShift.
+Below are instructions on how to configure Minishift in order to deploy this Flask app and many other applications using the OKD containerization platform console.

+Definitions to know:

+**Minishift** – Command Line command responsible for launching a single-node OKD cluster inside a virtual machine to run ODK locally.
+Running this cluster allows you to then connect to the OKD interface located at the web console URL.
+MUST be running in order to access OKD.

+**OKD** – Optimized distribution of Kubernetes that allows you to create and manage containers; the community edition of RedHat’s OpenShift container platform.
+Provides a way to create a local, all-in-one cluster on your own machine using the oc command-line tool.
+Also adds developer and operation-centric tools for container management through rapid app development, easy deployment, and scaling.
+More information on OKD can be found here.

+**OpenShift Cluster** – A cluster is a group of connected machines or nodes working together to act as one.
+A Kubernetes cluster consists of one or more masters and a set of nodes.

 # Getting Started with OKD
 Set up the OpenShift environment using OKD, create your own web app in a text editor, and deploy your web app via OKD using GitHub.